Azure-Samples/MachineLearningSamples-QnAMatching/README.md

 Timothy J. Hazen, [_MCE Training Techniques for Topic Identification of Spoken Audio Documents_](http://ieeexplore.ieee.org/abstract/document/5742980/) in IEEE Transactions on Audio, Speech, and Language Processing, vol. 19, no. 8, pp. 2451-2460, Nov.
 2011.

-## Acknowledgement

-Thanks Chris Stone for preparing the datasets.
-Thanks Parry Husbands and Ahmet Gyger for deep involvement of implementing this work on the Azure Machine Learning Workbench.

 ## Contact